parse-community/docs/_includes/parse-server/cache-adapters.md

 });
 ```

 The `redisOptions` are passed directly to the redis.createClient method.
-For more informations, refer to the [redis.createClient](https://www.npmjs.com/package/redis#rediscreateclient) documentation.
+For more information refer to the [redis.createClient](https://www.npmjs.com/package/redis#rediscreateclient) documentation.

 Note that at the moment, only passing a single argument is supported.